rails/rails/guides/source/working_with_javascript_in_rails.md

 also has the ability to update information on the page.
 Combining these two powers, a JavaScript writer can make a web page that can update just parts of itself, without needing to get the full page data from the server.
-This is a powerful technique that we call AJAX.
+This is a powerful technique that we call Ajax.

 Rails ships with CoffeeScript by default, and so the rest of the examples in this guide will be in CoffeeScript.
 All of these lessons, of course, apply to vanilla JavaScript as well.

-As an example, here's some CoffeeScript code that makes an AJAX request using the jQuery library:
+As an example, here's some CoffeeScript code that makes an Ajax request using the jQuery library:

 ```